avaframe/AvaFrame/docs/moduleOut1Peak.rst

 -----

 * avalanche directory

-* configuration settings of com1DFA
+* configuration settings of computational module used to produce data to be plotted
 * cfgFlags

-* optional: name of module that has been used to produce data to be plotted
+* modName name of module that has been used to produce data to be plotted

 where cfgFlags is a configparser object that contains the global flags, whether a plot shall be saved and/or printed to screen